 This lack of communication was causing a lot of added stress to the process and once we realized what was happening, we changed our tact by agreeing to a target time before we started packing.
 I’m not going to tell you that the process is stress-free now, but it’s a whole lot better than it used to be.

 When relationships break down, it’s frequently due to a failure between the parties to communicate expectations clearly.
 Marriages, manager/employee, parent/child, friendships, and even family relationships all work best when the expectations are abundantly clear.
 This sounds so simple, but as you’ve probably found in your own life, it’s not simple at all.

-- Courage.
-Speaking your expectations out loud to another person can feel daunting.
-You can’t be sure how the other person is going to react, particularly if the expectation is new or has not be communicated in the past.
-And, what if the other person doesn’t agree with your expectation?
-That leads to conflict and we all like to avoid conflict.
-But, it’s in this conflict that we have the conversations that leads to clarity, to shared ownership.
+However, it’s in this conflict that we have the conversations that lead to clarity, to shared ownership.
 So, the first step is moving beyond your fear and doubts so that you can find the needed conflict to create clarity.